 ls -i Show a listing of the directory with the inode number for each file ls -l Show a listing of the directory with the link count for each file df -i Report filesystem inode usage find / -inum n Find all files linked to the same inode n find / -samefile file Find all files linked to the same inode as file find /path -name "foo" find /path -name "foo" -print Find all files and dirs, in the directory tree rooted at /path, whose name starts with "foo" find / -name "foo" -exec chmod 700 {} \; Find all files and dirs whose name start with "foo" and apply permission 700 to all of them find / -name "foo" -ok chmod 700 {} \; Find all files and dirs whose name start with "foo" and apply permission 700 to all of them, asking for confirmation find / -size +128M Find all files larger than 128 Mb find / -type f -ctime +10 Find all files last changed more than 10 days ago find / -type f -perm -4000 Find all files with SUID set (a possible security risk, because a shell with SUID root is a backdoor) find / -type f -newermt "May 4 2:55" -delete Find and delete all files newer than the specified timestamp.
-Using -delete is preferable to using -exec rm {} \; findtype f -print -exec cat {} $\;$ Print all files, in the current directory and under, prepending them with a filename header find . -name ".gz" -type f -exec gzip {} ; Find all files, in the current directory and under, which do not have the ${\tt gz}$ extension, and compress them find / -xdev -type f -size +100M \ -exec ls -lah {} \; Find all files larger than 100 Mb in the current filesystem only and display detailed information about them locate file slocate file Locate file by searching the file index /etc/updatedb.conf, not by actually walking the filesystem.
-The search is fast but will only held results relative to the last rebuild of the file index updatedb Rebuild the file index type command (Bash) whence command (KornShell, Z shell) where command (Z shell) Determine if a command is a program, a built-in (i.e. an internal feature of the shell), an alias, or a function which command Locate a binary executable command within the PATH which -a command Locate all matches of a command, not only the first one whereis command Locate the binary, source, and manpage files for a command whereis -b command Locate the binary files for a command whereis -s command Locate the source files for a command whereis -m command Locate the manpage files for a command file file Analyze the content of a file or directory, and display the kind of file (e.g. executable, text file, program text, swap file)

-history Show the history of command lines executed up to this moment.
+Using -delete is preferable to using -exec rm {} \; findtype f -print -exec cat {} $\;$ Print all files, in the current directory and under, prepending them with a filename header find .
+Find all files, in the current directory and under, which do not have the ${\tt gz}$ extension, and compress them find / -xdev -type f -size +100M \ -exec ls -lah {} \; Find all files larger than 100 Mb in the current filesystem only and display detailed information about them locate file slocate file Locate file by searching the file index /etc/updatedb.conf, not by actually walking the filesystem.
+The search is fast but will only held results relative to the last rebuild of the file index updatedb Rebuild the file index which command Locate a binary executable command within the PATH which -a command Locate all matches of a command, not only the first one whereis command Locate the binary, source, and manpage files for a command whereis -b command Locate the binary files for a command whereis -s command Locate the source files for a command whereis -m command Locate the manpage files for a command history Show the history of command lines executed up to this moment.
 Commands prepended by a space will be executed but will not show up in the history.
-After the user logs out from Bash, history is saved into ~/.bash_history ! n Execute command number n in the command line history !!
-Execute again the last executed command history -c Clear the command line history history -d n Delete command number n from the command line history export HISTSIZE=m Set the command line history to contain only the m past commands fc Edit and execute again the last executed command fc -l -n List the last n commands in the command line history alias ls='ls -lap' Set up an alias for the ls command alias Show all defined aliases unalias ls Remove the alias for the ls command unalias -a Remove all defined aliases \ls /bin/ls Run the non-aliased version of the ${\tt ls}$ command rm ./-rf Delete a file called "-rf".
-To operate on a file whose name begins with a special character, specify the file path (either relative or absolute)
+After the user logs out from Bash, history is saved into ~/.bash_history ! n Execute command number n in the command line history 11 Execute again the last executed command history -c Clear the command line history history -d n Delete command number n from the command line history export HISTSIZE=m Set the command line history to contain only the m past commands HISTTIMEFORMAT="%d/%m/%y %T " Set the command line history to also show timestamps of past commands fc Edit and execute again the last executed command fc -l -n List the last n commands in the command line history alias ls='ls -lap' Set up an alias for the ls command alias Show all defined aliases unalias ls Remove the alias for the ls command unalias -a Remove all defined aliases \ls /bin/ls Run the non-aliased version of the ${\tt ls}$ command rm ./-rf Delete a file called "-rf".
+By specifying the file path, either relative or absolute, it is possible to operate on filenames which begin with a special character